This post may contain affiliate links. Please see my full disclosure policy for details.

 These 7 ways to Feng Shui your home are a way to add elements that focus on all of the senses to help achieve a more relaxing space.
 You probably have many of them in your home already.

-If there is an area of your home that does not bring you joy, try adding a few of these elements to improve the space over time.
+If there is an area of your home that you want to feel more relaxing, try adding a few of these elements to improve the space over time.

 Plants or Greenery